-The program is changing based on the latest available evidence on the development and prevention of cervical cancer.
+Recent changes to the program were based on the latest available evidence on the development and prevention of cervical cancer.

-- A Cervical Screening Test will replace the Pap Test.
+- A Cervical Screening Test instead of a Pap Test.

-- The screening age will change to 25-74 and the interval between routine tests to 5 years.
+- An interval between routine tests of 5 years.

-- Women will be reminded to have their first Cervical Screening Test two years from their last Pap Test.
+- Women being reminded to have their first Cervical Screening Test two years from their last Pap Test.

-- The test looks for the presence of HPV and, if found, a reflex liquid based cytology (LBC) test is performed on the same sample to check for abnormal cervical cells.
+- Screening for the presence of HPV, and if found, performing a reflex liquid based cytology (LBC) test on the same sample to check for abnormal cervical cells.

-- Introduction of self-collected option for eligible women aged 30 years and over.
+- A self-collection option for eligible women aged 30 years and over.

-The objectives of the modules are to provide online training for healthcare providers who conduct cervical screening tests and follow-up management for women, in accordance with the recommended changes to practice and the clinical pathway.
+The objectives of the modules are to provide online training for healthcare providers who conduct cervical screening tests and follow-up management for women in accordance with the changes to practice and the clinical pathway.